mantczakaus/mantczakaus.github.io/pages/how_to_setup.md

 You are only allowed to monitor jobs using Nextflow Tower on Lyra and that does not require running the Tower Agent.

+### Add Personal Access Token in GitHub
+#### Gadi and Setonix (Nextflow Tower)
+GitHub is very restrictive about the number of times you can make [API requests](https://docs.github.com/en/rest/overview/rate-limits-for-the-rest-api?apiVersion=2022-11-28) (it happens when you execute a pipeline in Nextflow Tower directly from GitHub repository).
+You can increase that number when personal access token is used - that's why we recommend creating one and adding it into credentials (below).
+Instructions on how to generate the authentication token can be found in the GitHub documentation: [Managing your personal access tokens] (https://docs.github.com/en/authentication/keeping-your-account-and-data-secure/managing-your-personal-access-tokens).
+#### Lyra
+Not applicable.

 ### Add Credentials for GitHub
+#### Gadi and Setonix (Nextflow Tower)

+#### Lyra
+No need to create

 ### Add a Compute Environment
 ### Add a pipeline